 - Search bar for fast retrieval of data

-Avast Password Manager is easily on the best free password managers of today, and the reason behind that is its integration with Avast Antivirus.
-The antivirus software comes with a huge number of its cyber-security features and the fact that you can combine those with your password manager is something must be applauded.
+Avast Password Manager is easy of the best free password managers of today, and the reason behind that is its integration with Avast Antivirus.
+The antivirus software comes with a huge number of cyber-security features and the fact that you can combine those with your password manager is something that must be applauded.

 Here’s a breakdown of Avast Password Manager’s price plans: